daygea/Nature/README.md

 # Nature
 Nature Speaks
-- This application helps to reveal the messages from Olodumare after an Ifa consultation.
+- This application helps to reveal the messages of an Ifa consultation.
 - It also gets a numerology number from date of birth for a reading
-- Contributors are encouraged to add more contents to the Odu Messages in the format laid down.

 - Created by Adedeji Kadri (Osa Owonrin - Osa Adedeji)
-- You can support the project through our NGO (Aminat Olanbiwoninu Kadri (AOK) Foundation) https://aokfoundation.org
+- You can support the project through an NGO (Aminat Olanbiwoninu Kadri (AOK) Foundation) https://aokfoundation.org